 "A freak to me is something rare and sensational," Rick Owens said after his epic spring/summer 18 show on a Thursday in Paris that saw Louis Vuitton seeking out rare destinations and a rarely simplified Dries Van Noten.

-"I need a freak," his Sexual Harassment soundtrack demanded.
+"I need a freak," Owens's Sexual Harassment soundtrack demanded.
 "He says, 'In this time of hate and pain, we need a remedy.
 I need a freak.'
 And a freak to me is something rare, sensational, inspired by the unusual," Owens said after the show, which took the codes of formal menswear to princely heights in extravagant duchesses, gazarres and cloqués, the stiff and majestic fabrics glistening proudly in the Parisian heatwave.
-"I'm seeing this normality in the world that's kind of being lionised and deified, and personally that's my refrain: I need a freak in life.
+"I'm seeing this normality in the world that's kind of being lionized and deified, and personally that's my refrain: I need a freak in life.
 I need to be surprised.
 I need effort.
 And I need things to be rare and not banal," Owens pontificated.
 "Celebrating the prosaic and conventional is amusing but it's not the spirit of my spirit.
 It's a little mean-spirited.
 A little snotty."

-You needn't search long around the shows this men's season to see what he's referring to.
+You don't have to search long around the shows this men's season to see what he's referring to.
 The coolification of normcore that's taken over fashion in recent years is so intoxicating you now have people swooning over collections, which essentially look like high street casuals.
 The Emperor's New Clothes comes to mind, Hans Christian Anderson's story of a king so pretentious he paraded himself around naked in the end.
-As covetable as streetwear can be, fashion is design, not a pair of jeans, a white t-shirt and a Members Only jacket.
+As covetable as streetwear can be, fashion is design, not a pair of jeans, a white t-shirt, and a Members Only jacket.
 "Clothes are aspirational, and putting mannequins on the highest level, it makes it more heroic.
 I'm not saying my clothes deserve that but I'm just saying that it's a moving thing to come together as a community, to have a moment that's aspirational, and that's what runway shows are.
 That's what I try to do, something positive," Owens proposed.

 Sitting there inside Palais de Tokyo's parvis looking up at those creatures descending from the skies in their regal tailoring, some of us definitely felt saved from normality.
 And as Owens reminded us, nodding to his freaky soundtrack, "I like a little bit of sleaziness.
 You can still be polite and sleazy!"
-Rarity had been on Kim Jones' mind at Louis Vuitton, too.
+Rarity had been on Kim Jones's mind at Louis Vuitton, too.
 "Someone gave me the book Atlas of Remote Islands: Fifty Islands I Have Not Visited and Never Will.
-And I realised I'd been to about all of them," his show notes began.
-Fusing elements from extreme island sports like scuba leggings and trekking dusters with cliché tropical island motifs such as exotic floral prints, Jones brought his audience to lands far away -- something a little more unknown than our usual humdrum.
-A different kind of civilisation.
+And I realized I'd been to about all of them," his show notes began.
+Fusing elements from extreme island sports like scuba leggings and trekking dusters with cliché tropical island motifs such as exotic floral prints, Jones brought his audience to lands far away — something a little more unknown than our usual humdrum.
+A different kind of civilization.

 Text Anders Christian Madsen